 VFX and Animation studios typically integrate off the shelf digital content creation (DCC) tools, such as Maya or Houdini, with in-house software and other 3rd party packages to create a connected end-to-end pipeline for their artists.
 Since the late 90's an increasing number of studios have started running a flavour of Linux as their primary OS for artist workstations for reasons of reliability, flexibility, cost, performance and as a natural progression from SGI's IRIX.

-This initiative has resulted in the VFX Reference Platform, a collection of major library and tool versions that are updated annually with the objective of being a common platform for all VFX and animation studios and software vendors to target.
-Initially this effort is focused on Linux only and is still being driven by a small number of software vendors.
-Once the platform is established, the longer term plan is to include more vendors earlier in the annual review cycle and also to create reference platforms for other operating systems.
+This initiative resulted in the VFX Reference Platform, a collection of major library and tool versions that are updated annually with the objective of being a common platform for all VFX and animation studios and software providers to target.
+Initially this effort has been focused on Linux only and is still being driven by a small number of software vendors.
+The longer term plan is to include more software providers earlier in the annual review cycle and also to create reference platforms for other operating systems.